-- Have you clearly defined the roles of users accessing these systems/services?
+- Have you defined the roles and responsibilities of users accessing these systems/services?

-- Have you defined the privileges required to perform each role?
+- Have you defined the rights, privileges and access required to perform each role?

 - Do you have a list of users with access to these systems/services and their role?

-- Do their current privileges / rights match their role?
+- Do their current rights, privileges and access match their role?

-- When was the last time you checked who has access to what and what their permissions are?
+- When was the last time you checked who has access to the systems/services?

 - What would an attacker require to gain access to these assets?

-With the vast majority of cyber related incidents and subsequent data breaches starting with a phishing email, we need to look at our first line of defence which is your users; the human firewall.
+With the vast majority of cyber related incidents and subsequent data breaches starting with a phishing email, we need to look at our first line of defence which is your users.

 Several cyber incidents and subsequent data breaches that 9ine have helped manage were the result of unintentionally disclosed credentials, with malicious users/attackers then accessing systems and services that those accounts had the privileges to access.
 There are several mitigating actions that you can put in place to limit the likelihood and/or impact of credential loss.